wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 > Uncaught (in promise) SyntaxError: Unexpected token < in JSON at position 0

-What that errors means is that you have most likely been returned some HTML (since it returned an open angle bracket `<`) and while it is trying to part that JSON it is complaining.
+What that errors means is that you have most likely been returned some HTML (since it returned an open angle bracket `<`) and while it is trying to parse that, JSON it is complaining.

 The way we can check for that is to go to the network tab and find the actual request and click through it, you will see that the response is just an HTML document that came back.